Red Wolf Food Coordinator

 Organization: The Pine Project

 Start Date: Monday, July 15, 2024

 Hours: 37.5 hours a week Sunday to Saturday with scheduled days off

-The Pine Project is seeking a skilled backcountry food coordinator to join our Red Wolf Overnight Wilderness Camp staff team.
-Reporting to the Red Wolf Camp Manager, the Food Coordinator will be responsible for food planning, purchasing, packing and tracking inventory.
-Unlike many overnight camps, the entirety of Red Wolf Overnight Wilderness Camp takes place in a backcountry setting, with campers and staff living in tents, cooking for themselves over open fires, and living in harmony with the land.
-As such, this role is critical to ensuring the success of our camp.
-The Food Coordinator would live on site in a lodge setting for the duration of the contract.
+The Pine Project is seeking a Food Coordinator to join our Red Wolf Overnight Wilderness Camp staff team.
+If you’ve ever had a great meal after a long day outside, you know just how much joy food can bring to the camping experience!
+The Food Coordinator will be responsible for food planning, purchasing, packing and tracking inventory.
+The Food Coordinator would live on site in a lodge setting for the duration of the contract, and would have access to the land and forest to explore during off hours.
+The Food Coordinator is an integral part of our camp community, and would be welcome to participate in camp activities during off hours.
 If applicants have the ability to commute back and forth then staying on site is not necessary.

 This position is all about providing food and sustenance to our overnight staff and campers in order to advance our mission and vision of a world where healthy people care for themselves, others and the natural environment.

 Key Position Responsibilities

 - Actioning and overseeing food packing for camp groups

 - Ensure appropriate quantities of food are available for camp groups

 - Create food clean-up and re-stock systems for groups